SoftUni-Internal/interactive-content/EN/01-Arrays/00-Lesson-Introduction.md

 **1. Arrays**

-- What are arrays?
+- What are arrays

-- How to work with arrays?
+- Working with arrays

 - Arrays syntax

 **2. Reading Arrays from the Console**

-- How to read an array from the console?
+- Reading an array from the console

-- How to print an array?
+- Printing an array to the console

 **3. Foreach Loop**

 - Printing Array with ForEach loop

-**4. Live exercises**

 [/slide]